Holland Coffee

-Holland Coffee (born 15 August 1807) was an American trader, guide, interpreter, and representative of Fannin County.
-He was involved with the settlement of present-day Lake Texoma area and acted as a liaison between the native west and Caucasian settlers.
+Holland Coffee (August 15, 1807 – October 1, 1846) was an American trader, guide, interpreter, and representative of Fannin County.
+He was involved with the settlement of the present-day Lake Texoma area and acted as a liaison between the native west and Caucasian settlers.
 Coffee was known chiefly for his trading and relations with Native American tribes such as the Comanches, Kiowa, Caddo, Wichita, and Delaware, and his many trading posts established in places such as Tillman, Love, and Cotton Counties.
 While Coffee was known for his prosperity, his land expansions brought along debt as well.

 Biography

 Early life

-Coffee was born in Warren County, Tennessee to Mildred (Moore) and Ambrose Coffee.
+Coffee was born in Warren County, Tennessee, to Mildred (Moore) and Ambrose Coffee.
 Coffee became an orphan at the age of 11 and was sent to live with his uncle Jesse Coffee in McMinnville, Tennessee.

-Coffee, Colville, and Company Days
+Coffee, Colville, and Company days

 In 1829, Holland Coffee and Silas Colville arrived in Fort Smith, Arkansas, where they established Coffee, Colville, and Company.
-Later in the 1830s Coffee and Colville established a trading post on the Red River where they traded horses with Native American tribes such as the Comanches.
+Later in the 1830s, Coffee and Colville established a trading post on the Red River where they traded horses with Native American tribes such as the Comanches.
 Mexican officials blamed this horse trading for raids on Mexican ranches, even going so far as to say that Coffee encouraged them Many at the time came to dislike Coffee enough to want government intervention on his trading posts, which led to a failed assassination attempt.
-During that time the Texas congress twice reimbursed Coffee for negotiating ransoms with Native Americans to free Caucasian settlers.
-In 1835, Coffee was noted as a major contributor to the Camp Holmes Treaty.
+During that time, the Texas Congress twice reimbursed Coffee for negotiating ransoms with Native Americans to free Caucasian settlers.
+In 1835, Coffee was noted as a significant contributor to the Camp Holmes Treaty.
 In 1838, Coffee married Sophia Suttenfield Aughinbaugh four days after her divorce from her marriage with Jesse Aughinbaugh.

-Representative Days
+Representative days

 Coffee was elected as the first Representative of the newly-established Fannin County in the 1838-1839 Texas House of Representatives session.
 He was selected to help enact a treaty between Texas and Native Americans at Shawnee Village.
 He was known for his positive relations with many Native Americans and could speak seven different native dialects.
 Coffee's prosperity was attributed to the trading he conducted with the Natives; he traded weapons and alcohol in exchange for cattle that was claimed to be stolen by the Native Americans.
 Coffee profited from negotiations and diplomatic relations with a relatively untapped Indian market.
-While these deals could be very dangerous, Coffee and his land never were seriously harmed the Natives.
+While these deals could be very dangerous, Coffee and his land were never seriously harmed by the Natives.